-For graduate students recommended by their chairmen and approved by the instructor in charge for independent, advanced work.
+For graduate students recommended by their chairmen and approved by the head of the department and the instructor in charge for independent, advanced work.

 407. THESIS AND RESEARCH.
 Fall and spring.
 Credit and hours to be arranged.
 Registration with permission of the chairman of the graduate committee and the instructor.
 Misses HUTCHINS, PATTERSON, BLACKWELL, ENGEBRETSON, and MOSER, and Mrs. HOEFER.